 Highlander Mage is a deck inspired by Reno the Relicologist.
 Clearly not the same as the Reno Jackson so many know and love in the Wild format, this one has the same deckbuilding restriction, but with a slightly less immediately impressive battlecry.
 When you play Reno the Relicologist with no duplicates in your deck, he deals 10 damage evenly split amongst all enemy minions.
 Note that it does not hit the opponent’s face, meaning it’s quite likely that your Reno the Relicologist will clear whatever board the enemy has amassed.

 Whilst this may not be as impactful as the original Reno’s ‘heal to full’ effect, the anti-aggro effect is very similar.
 A lot of Beast Hunter decks would cower in fear at such a strong board clear that leaves a 4/6 body on the board.
 Mage has a lot of strong cards too, so there are numerous ways to keep your enemies guessing when it comes to playing a Relicologist deck.
-As well as this, Zephrys the Great makes its entrance in Saviors of Uldum as a hugely impactful card, allowing you to discover the ‘perfect’ card as long as you fulfil Reno the Relicologist's deck condition.
+As well as this, Zephrys the Great acts as a hugely impactful card, allowing you to discover the ‘perfect’ card as long as you fulfil Reno the Relicologist's deck condition.

 Highlander Mage deck list and strategy

-Here is the version of Reno Mage we’re going for at the opening of Saviors of Uldum.
+Here is the version of Reno Mage we’re going for at the opening of Descent of Dragons.
 Expect further refinements with meta shifts, and we’ll be sure to update this page as and when they happen.